jrehor/kcc/README.md

 4
 ```

 *Assignment* operator, as you already guessed, is `:`.
-This fact has much to do with k heritage, and suddenly begins to make a lot of sense with a simple but profound thought experiment.
+This fact has much to do with k heritage, and suddenly begins to make a lot of sense if you try a simple and profound thought experiment.
 Consider the following line of code:

 ```
 x = x + 1
 ```

-Most programmers and their computer languages agree that this expression is perfectly valid, but don't be surprised if a mathematician tells you *"no, it isn't”*.
+Most programmers and most computer languages agree that this expression is perfectly valid, but don't be surprised if a mathematician tells you *"no, it isn't”*.
 And once you see what makes him think so, you'll also see why we assign with `:` in k.

 This is a good hint about how to approach the rest of this document: pretend you never wrote a program in your life before and keep an open mind, and you just might discover there is another way of how to program.